The Tallgrass Prairie

 Konza Prairie Biological Station (KPBS) is located on a 3,487 hectare native tallgrass prairie preserve jointly owned by The Nature Conservancy and Kansas State University.
 KPBS is operated as a field research station by the KSU Division of Biology.
 The station is dedicated to a three-fold mission of long-term ecological research, education, and prairie conservation.
 It is a unique outdoor laboratory that provides opportunities for the study of tallgrass prairie ecosystems and for basic biological research on a wide range of taxa and processes.
 The station is open to scientists and students from throughout the world.

 Who We Are

-Derek & Katherine Hamm, the Bank Art Space
+Derek & Katherine Hamm, On-site residency managers and co-managers of the Bank Art Space

 Derek and Katherine Hamm took over management of The Bank Art Space in 2016.
 The Bank is an inviting place where locals, travelers, and visitors meet, with fresh coffee, WIFI, and contemporary art on display.
 Derek and Katherine are both native Kansans, graphic designers, and enjoy living on the prairie.
 They love sharing the experience of the prairie with other creatives and artists through the Tallgrass Residency Program.